 Is “If I need something, I’ll buy it there” a dominant feature of your packing style?
 If so, how can you reduce your environmental footprint when it’s time to leave something behind?
 Resist the temptation to toss it in the garbage; chances are you’ll find an appreciative local or another traveller to make use of it.
 If you plan to stay in hostels, look for a “care-to-share” basket to make a contribution or replenish existing supplies.

 Does “pack in and pack out” make more sense for some items?
-For example, you could easily purchase an umbrella from sellers who materialize at the first sign of rain, but chances are it’ll be of a quality, size and weight you won’t want to pack when it’s time to move on.
+For example, you could easily purchase an umbrella from sellers who materialize at the first sign of rain.
+But, it’ll likely be of a quality, size and weight you won’t want to pack when it’s time to move on.
 Why not invest in a small lightweight travel umbrella that can be used time and time again?
 Cheap flip-flops are available worldwide, but chances are they won’t last.
 Why not invest in a quality pair of Havaianas Slim, and use them as shower shoes, hotel slippers or beachwear throughout your travels?
 They’ll last you for years.
 Plastic shopping bags carry purchases, but they’re hard on the environment.
 Why not pack a pocket shopping bag?
 In fact, the ChicoBag Vita rePRTe is made of recycled materials, can carry up to 40 lb / 18 kg and weighs just 2 oz / 56 g.
 If you regularly enjoy take-out food and drinks, pack a lightweight spork and skip the plastic cutlery.
 If you’re a coffee lover, pack a barista-friendly reusable cup.

 Look for products that are safer for you and the environment.
 For example, many panty liners and wet wipes have excess packaging and contain plastics and harmful chemicals.
 There are better alternatives such as natracare panty liners made of organic cotton, and sanitizing wipes that contain organic alcohol and are biodegradable.
 Visit your local health food store to explore these and other options.